Stepped Wedge Group-Randomized Trials (SWGRTs)

 Solutions

-The recommended solutions to these challenges are to 1) employ stratified or constrained randomization techniques to balance important cluster-level covariates when assigning groups to sequences, 2) account for time in the study design and analysis, and 3) estimate the sample size for SWGRTs based on realistic and data-based estimates of within- and between-period correlations and other parameters indicated by the analytic plan.
+The recommended solutions to these challenges are to 1) employ stratified or constrained randomization techniques to balance important cluster-level covariates when assigning groups to sequences, 2) account for time in the study design and analysis, 3) assume intervention effect heterogeneity is present in the absence of evidence to the contrary, and 4) estimate the sample size for SWGRTs based on realistic and data-based estimates of within- and between-period correlations and other parameters indicated by the analytic plan.
 Extra variation and limited df always reduce power, so it is essential to consider these factors while the study is being planned, and particularly as part of the estimation of sample size.

 FAQs